 Please also refer to our general air travel page for information on aviation safety and security.

-When you are in Georgia, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
-Research local laws before travelling.
+You are subject to the local laws of Georgia, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 You should carry a doctor’s prescription and declare the items with Georgian customs if you travel with prescription medicine.
 Possession of these items, even with a doctor’s prescription, if not declared, or if the quantity held exceeds legal limits, lead to administrative or even criminal proceedings.
 If you intend to bring prescription or non-prescription medication into Georgia you should first contact the closest Georgian Embassy or Consulate to confirm it is legal.
 See the website of the Georgian Embassy in Canberra for more information.